The Economics of Cyber Insurance: Balancing Premiums, Payouts, and Profitability

 Why is Cyber Insurance Necessary Statistics

-The necessity of cyber insurance is underscored by the increasing frequency and severity of cyber attacks, which pose significant financial risks to organizations.
-According to IBM’s 2023 Cost of a Data Breach Report, the global average cost of a data breach reached an all-time high of $4.45 million, marking a 15% increase over the past three years (IBM – United States) (IBM Newsroom).
-This figure highlights the potentially devastating financial impact of cyber incidents on businesses.
+Cyberspace insurance is highlighted by the rising incidence and violence of cyberattacks, each representing significant financial threats to firms.
+According to the IBM 2023 Cost of a Data Breach Report, the average global cost of a data breach reached a new all-time high of $4.45 million, a 15% rise from three years ago (IBM – United States) (IBM Newsroom).
+This figure depicts the potential financial damage of cyber attacks on corporations.

 Why is Cyber Insurance Necessary Statistics on security AI and automation